What Will You Do When You Gain Your Freedom?

 All people seem to seek freedom.
-We desire to leave behind the constraints on our life and find the ability to be less bound by our circumstances, whether those limited finances, unsatisfying relationships or unpleasant and time-consuming work.
-We can become so focused on having change for its own sake, that can be hard to remember what it's going to be like when we actually achieve those changes.
+We desire to leave behind the constraints on our life and to be less bound by our circumstances, whether those limited finances, unsatisfying relationships or unpleasant and time-consuming work.
+We can become so focused on having change for its own sake.
+It can be hard to keep in mind what it's going to be like when we actually achieve those changes.
 What would you do with your freedom?

 Let's take money as an example.
 It's a good example, because we often use money as a stand-in for our happiness and freedom.
 We can often find ourselves thinking that if only we had more money, we would automatically have happiness and freedom.
 Perhaps we hope for better accommodation, better education, being able to be generous to people or one of many other outcomes of having more money.